Emapic/emapic/README_en.md

 DB should be operative once the process has finished.

-This method doesn't add any default iser for our application.
+This method doesn't add any default user for our application.
 If we want to do so, we must execute onto our DB the SQL script _emapic\_test\_user.sql_, which will add a test with name "emapic" and password "emapic" for logging into the web application itself.

 #### Server code